Shy-Rez/AutoJudge/README.md

 - Linear Regression (Ridge)
   - Assumes a linear relationship between features and difficulty score
   - Ridge uses L2 regularization, it helps prevent overfitting in TF-IDF vectorization
-  - The regularization parameter is set to alpha= 2.0
+  - The regularization parameter is set to alpha=2.0
   - Achieved an MAE of approximately 1.648
   - Achieved an RMSE of approximately 1.988

 - Random Forest Regressor
-  - The model consists of 500 decision trees with maximum tree depth of 5 to control overfitting
+  - The model consists of 600 decision trees
-  - This model can be used as a non-linear regression baseline
+  - Can be used as a non-linear regression baseline
-  - Achieved an MAE of approximately 1.767
+  - Achieved an MAE of approximately 1.684
-  - Achieved an RMSE of approximately 2.087
+  - Achieved an RMSE of approximately 2.029
-  - Required approximately 2 minutes to train
+  - Required approximately 3 minutes to train

 - Gradient Boosting Regressor
-  - The model uses 400 decision trees, each tree learns from the errors of previous trees and each tree has a maximum depth of 3 to prevent overfitting
+  - The model uses 300 decision trees, each tree learns from the errors of previous trees and each tree has a maximum depth of 3 to prevent overfitting
   - Learning rate of 0.05 is used to control the contribution of each tree
-  - Achieved an MAE of approximately 1.697
+  - Achieved an MAE of approximately 1.694
-  - Achieved an RMSE of approximately 2.019
+  - Achieved an RMSE of approximately 2.024
-  - Required less training time and performed better than Random Forest Regressor
+  - Required less training time and performed slightly better than Random Forest Regressor

 Linear Regression (Ridge) was selected as the final regression model due to its lowest RMSE